ryansurf/cli-surf/CONTRIBUTING.md

 The [PEP 8](https://realpython.com/python-pep8/) styling convention is used.

-To make sure you are following it, you can install [pylint](https://pypi.org/project/pylint/)
+To make sure you are following it, you can install [black](https://pypi.org/project/black/)

-`pip install pylint`
+`pip install black`

-To run pylint:
+To run black:

-`pylint ./src`
+`black .`

 ## Questions, suggestions or new ideas